quang-do-se/spring-cert/09-spring-boot-basics.md

 As before, `platform` is the value of the property `spring.datasource.platform`.
 This method of supplying initial data can be used in projects that uses JPA as well as those who do not.

+#### Embedded databases

+Embedded databases are HSQLDB, H2 and DERBY.
+  - `spring.jpa.hibernate.ddl-auto` defaults to `none` for non-embedded databases such as Oracle, MySQL, Postgres...
+  - It defaults to `create-drop` for HSQLDB, H2 and DERBY.

+Spring Boot will automatically intialize only embedded database.
+If you want to initialize regular database as well, you need to set property `spring.datasource.initialization-mode` to `always`.

 ----------

 ### What is a fat jar?
 How is it different from the original jar?